Special Events Program Coverage Receipt

-2. Collect the required fee from the lessee in the form of a money order, cashier’s check or certified check, payable to CFSA.
+2. Collect the required fee from the lessee by credit card, money order, cashier’s check or certified check, payable to CFSA.
 Business or personal checks can be accepted; however, if the check is returned to CFSA due to insufficient funds, your fair will be invoiced for the amount of the check plus any associated bank fees.

-3. Issue copy 1 (white) of the Special Events Coverage Receipt to the lessee.
-An Evidence of Coverage is on the reverse side of the pre-printed receipt for the lessee’s information.
+3. Provide a copy (pre-printed form: white) of the Special Events Coverage Receipt to the lessee.
+An Evidence of Coverage is available for print out at the bottom of the online form and on the reverse side of the pre-printed receipt for the lessee’s information.

-4. Attach copy 2 (canary yellow) to your fair’s copy of the contract or rental agreement as proof of coverage.
+4. Attach a copy of the receipt (pre-printed form: canary yellow) to your fair’s copy of the contract or rental agreement as proof of coverage.

-5. Send payment along with copies 3 and 4 (pink and goldenrod) of the receipt to CFSA at least a week before the covered event.
+5. Send payment along with two copies (pre-printed: pink and goldenrod) of the receipt to CFSA at least five days before the covered event.
 Late payments should be called in to Lianne Lewellen, (916) 263-6145, for a Control Number.